2,458 texts in Legends of the Jews (Ginzberg)

 Balaam, you might recall, was a non-Jewish prophet hired by Balak, king of Moab, to curse the Israelites.
 But Balaam’s journey to curse them takes a turn for the surreal when his d...

-And the answer, as we find it in the story of Balaam and his talking donkey, might just surprise you.
-Now, we all know the story: Balak, king of Moab, terrified of the Israelites, ...
+The answer, as we find it in the story of Balaam and his talking donkey, might just surprise you.
+The familiar story is this: Balak, king of Moab, terrified of the Israelites, hire...

 This story, recounted by Rabbi Louis Ginzberg, paints a vivid picture of a man caught in a divine tug-of-war.
 Remember Balaam?
 The non-Israelite prophet hired to curse the Israelit...